SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/spring-cloud.md

 ### Obtaining the Solace Credentials in the Application

 The Pivotal Cloud Foundry environment exposes any bound Service Instances in a JSON document stored in the `VCAP_SERVICES` environment variable.
-Here is an example of a VCAP_SERVICES with all the fields of interest to us :
+Here is an example of a VCAP_SERVICES with all the fields of interest to us:

 ```
 {